I. Creating interest

 4. Help members meet personal needs as you attend to their relationship with Jesus.
 As you learn the needs of your class members, you will sense what is needed, like evangelism, discipleship, comfort, upliftment, etc. Speak the name of Jesus often.
 That’s why people come to class: to hear about Jesus.
-Model speaking about Jesus – He is the priority.
+Model speaking about Jesus.
 How often should you mention Jesus?
 Well, the answer to that is: I’d rather be known for talking too much about Jesus than for not talking enough about Him.
 After all, Jesus isn’t just number one, He’s the only One.

 C. “How can the lesson help me serve everyone?”
 This is really the essence of applying the lesson, that is, serving others in a Biblical way.
 Let’s break this down into the question’s two components: “help me” and “serve everyone.”